 Opening Time:

-It opens every day for the locals and visitors to come except for Mondays and Fridays.
+It is open every day except for Mondays and Fridays.
 The opening time depends on the seasons:

 From Tue to Thu: 7:30 AM – 10:30 AM